Paddy McGrath

 Paddy McGrath (born 2 February 1989) is an Irish Gaelic footballer who plays for Ard an Rátha and also, formerly, for the Donegal county team.

-Though not from a footballing family, McGrath would equal his club's most famous player Anthony Molloy in winning the Sam Maguire Cup (though Molloy was captain) and surpass his haul of Ulster Senior Football Championships.
+Though not from a footballing family, McGrath would equal his club's most successful player Anthony Molloy in winning the Sam Maguire Cup (though Molloy was captain) and surpass his haul of Ulster Senior Football Championships.

 Playing career

 McGrath is not from a footballing family.
 He lived at Loughros Point in Ardara.
 His local club's under-10 manager Eamon McNelis spent much time convincing a reluctant McGrath that he had potential to be more than a spectator.
 He went on to captain the under-10 team to the Parish League title.
 He played for Donegal at under-16 and minor level but went largely unnoticed.
 He played Sigerson Cup football for GMIT.